-It’s 2020, and whatever we considered “normal” went out the window a long time ago.
-And with open enrollment season on the horizon, now is the time for HR teams to start thinking about how to adapt.
+It’s 2021, and whatever we considered “normal” went out the window a long time ago.
+With open enrollment season on the horizon, now is the time for HR teams to start thinking about how to adapt.
 Much of the workforce will likely still be remote this fall, which means your tried-and-true employee engagement strategies might not work this year.
-Say goodbye to the office-wide benefits presentations and stacks of paper handouts—open enrollment is going virtual.
+Say goodbye to the office-wide benefits presentations and stacks of paper handouts—it’s time for a completely virtual open enrollment.

 Coming up with a whole new approach may feel daunting—you had open enrollment down pat!
 But don’t worry.
 Engaging and educating employees on your benefits offerings can be just as effective with a virtual strategy.
 Let’s take a look at six basic tools you can use to reach your employees virtually this year.